Satoshi Kon: Legacy

-Kon has had a great influence on many influential directors around the world even after his death.
-Many artists and works have been influenced by his realistic visual expression and vivid cutting, and his influence can be seen everywhere in the world.
-Kon's influence on foreign filmmakers has been more pronounced than in Japan, with live-action stalwarts such as Darren Aronofsky and Guillermo del Toro expressing their support.
+Kon has had a great influence on directors around the world even after his death, and artists and works have been influenced by his realistic visual expression and vivid editing.
+Kon's influence on foreign filmmakers was more pronounced than in Japan, with directors such as Darren Aronofsky and Guillermo del Toro expressing their support.

-American filmmaker Aronofsky was one of the directors greatly influenced by Kon, especially Perfect Blue.
+American filmmaker Aronofsky is one of the directors greatly influenced by Kon, especially Perfect Blue.
 In an interview with Kon in 2001, he said that any scene in Requiem for a Dream that seems to be influenced by Perfect Blue is a homage to it, and that he still wants to make a live-action version of Perfect Blue.
 His 2010 film Black Swan was also pointed out by several critics for its similarity to Perfect Blue, but Aronofsky denied any direct influence.

-Christopher Nolan's 2010 film Inception was also noted by several critics and scholars to have many striking similarities with Kon's Paprika (2006), including plot similarities, and similar scenes and characters.
+Christopher Nolan's 2010 film Inception was also noted by several critics and scholars to have many similarities with Kon's Paprika (2006), including plot similarities, and similar scenes and characters.